etherlinkcom/docs/docs/governance/how-do-i-participate-in-governance.md

 - The address or Octez client alias of your baker account
 - The address of the Sequencer Committee governance contract
 - The public key (not the public key hash or account address) of the account to propose, including the double quotes
-- The Etherlink address of the account to propose
+- The Etherlink address of the account to propose; the examples below use `0xb7a970` as the account address

 For example: